Train operating company: 2025

+On 12 October 2025 Greater Anglia services were taken over by DfT Operator subsideary operator of the same name.

 Railtours

 The privatisation of British Rail allowed the introduction of open-access operators, in which companies, upon payment of a fee, could purchase individual slots on the mainline.
 This has led to the growth in companies offering charter trains, and to the railtour.
 Most railtour operators run services in part of the country; however, there are a handful that operate services nationwide.
-Usually, these will see a train made up of ex BR rolling stock pulled by a hired locomotive from one of the freight companies.
-Occasionally, a preserved ex BR locomotive that is certified to run on the mainline will be made available for such charters.
+Usually, these will see a train made up of ex-BR rolling stock pulled by a hired locomotive from one of the freight companies.
+Occasionally, a preserved ex-BR heritage railway locomotive that is certified to run on the mainline will be made available for such charters.